Global circulation patterns

 The largest cells extend from the equator to between 30 and 40 degrees north and south, and are named Hadley cells, after English meteorologist George Hadley.

 Within the Hadley cells, the trade winds blow towards the equator, then ascend near the equator as a broken line of thunderstorms, which forms the Inter-Tropical-Convergence Zone (ITCZ).
-From the tops of these storms, the air flows towards higher latitudes, where it sinks to produce high-pressure regions over the subtropical oceans and the world's hot deserts, such as the Sahara dessert in North Africa.
+From the tops of these storms, the air flows towards higher latitudes, where it sinks to produce high-pressure regions over the subtropical oceans and the world's hot deserts, such as the Sahara desert in North Africa.

 In the middle cells, which are known as the Ferrel cells, air converges at low altitudes to ascend along the boundaries between cool polar air and the warm subtropical air that generally occurs between 60 and 70 degrees north and south.
 This often occurs around the latitude of the UK which gives us our unsettled weather.
 The circulation within the Ferrel cell is complicated by a return flow of air at high altitudes towards the tropics, where it joins sinking air from the Hadley cell.

 The Ferrel cell moves in the opposite direction to the two other cells (Hadley cell and Polar cell) and acts rather like a gear.
 In this cell the surface wind would flow from a southerly direction in the northern hemisphere.
 However, the spin of the Earth induces an apparent motion to the right in the northern hemisphere and left in the southern hemisphere.
 This deflection is caused by the Coriolis effect and leads to the prevailing westerly and south-westerly winds often experienced over the UK.

 The smallest and weakest cells are the Polar cells, which extend from between 60 and 70 degrees north and south, to the poles.
 Air in these cells sinks over the highest latitudes and flows out towards the lower latitudes at the surface.